-So you’ve decided on coming to Milton Keynes College.
+So you’ve decided you’re coming to Milton Keynes College.
 We must say, you’re great at making decisions!
-The only thing left to do is to actually apply – and then you’re done!

-So there are a few stages to go through before you find out if you’ve got on to your desired course.
-We’ve pulled together an easy-to-read guide on getting your application in, what will happen at your consultation, and what to expect after.
-Aren’t we kind?!
+If you’re wondering what happens next, we’ve pulled together an easy-to-read guide on getting your application in, what will happen at your interview, and what to expect next.

-Now that you’ve decided what you want to study, the easiest way to apply is online, however you can fill out a paper application if you’d prefer, we don’t mind either way.
-If you’d like a paper application, you can ask for one at any of our open events, you can come and pick one up from any of our campuses, or you can give our admissions team a call to request one in the post.
-To apply online, you simply need to go to the course page you want to apply for, and click ‘apply’ in the top right hand corner.
+Once you’ve decided what you want to study, you simply need to go to the course page you want to apply for, and click ‘apply’ in the top right hand corner.
 There are five essential sections for you to fill out.
 The first is your personal details, which you will pass with flying colours.
-You’ll then need to fill out the Equal Opportunities section, in which you can state if you have a disability we need to be aware of, if you have a learning difficulty, and things like that that we need to know.
+You’ll then need to fill out the equal opportunities section, in which you can let us know if you have any support needs that we need to be aware of.
 Next up is your education history.
-Now the likelihood is that you haven’t even done your GCSE exams yet, let alone got the results.
-You are able to put in your predicted grades, so our tutors can see what kind of level you’re working at.
-The last section is a declaration, essentially you signing your application off and telling us that everything is true to the best of your knowledge.
+Now the likelihood is that you haven’t even done your GCSE exams yet, let alone got the results yet.
+Please provide your predicted grades, so our tutors can see what kind of level you’re working at.
+The last section is a declaration, essentially where you sign off your application and tell us that everything is true to the best of your knowledge.
 That’s it – you’ve applied!

 You will be invited to attend a course-related induction day.
-On this day you will meet your future tutors, see inside the classrooms and potentially meet the people you’ll be working in and get to know other students who will be joining the course at the same time as you.
+On this day you will meet your tutors, see the facilities you’ll be working in and get to know other students who will be joining the course at the same time as you.
 You’ll be able to experience a full day in College, find out what our cafes and canteens offer, and just generally get to know the environment.
 Please note: these may take place online due to the current restrictions.

-Your first week will involve lots of induction sessions, settling you into your new life and routine, including your timetable, and getting to know your way around your new home for the next few years!
+Your first week will involve induction sessions, settling you into your new life and routine, including your timetable, and getting to know your way around your new home!
 You will probably already know that you won’t be required to be in College all day every day, so you’ll have much more independent time.
 If you feel a bit lost or out of place, please don’t worry.
 You must remember that everyone is in the same boat.
-Everyone is new, everyone is nervous, and you are not alone!
+Everyone is new, everyone is nervous and we are here for you!